-Self-Compassion: Why You Need It and 3 Ways to Practice It
+Self-Compassion: Why Women in Salt Lake City Need It and 3 Ways to Practice It

 Feminine hands making a heart shape.
 This represents how Maple Canyon Therapy provides trauma therapy for birth trauma, and PTSD symptoms in women.